The Last of Sheila: Plot

+Alice admits to being the shoplifter.
 Christine reveals that when she was a secretary in the film industry, during the Second Red Scare, she informed on left-leaning actors to further her career and become a talent agent.
 Out of guilt, she says she now tries to help them find work.
-Anthony reveals that he is the "EX-CONVICT".
-Dexter ends up being the child molester.
-Lee, who has been drinking, tearfully confesses to having killed Sheila while driving drunk the previous year and to killing Clinton the previous night after he provoked her with this fact.
+Anthony reveals that he is the "EX-CONVICT," having been jailed twice for assault, then taunts Dexter about choosing one of the two final cards.
+Before he does, Lee, who has been drinking, tearfully confesses to having killed Sheila while driving drunk the previous year (she was on her way to Clinton's party when she accidentally struck Sheila.
+Panicked, she drove back home) and to killing Clinton the previous night after he provoked her with this fact.
 Distraught, she locks herself in her cabin.
 She is later found dead, with her wrists slit, in the bathtub in Greene's cabin, and the case seems to be closed.

 On the final night of the cruise, the crew and most of the guests go to a party onshore, but Dexter, who brought no money, remains on the ship.
-Parkman sees lights on the ship blinking on and off, and returns to find Dexter pondering loose ends of earlier events.
+Parkman sees lights on the ship blinking on and off and returns to find Dexter pondering loose ends of earlier events.
 Dexter suspects that Lee "killed" a dead body, and that the real murderer rearranged the scene to implicate her.
 Dexter points out that the six "secrets" spell out "SHEILA", except for the final letter "A", which breaks the pattern.

 After figuring out what the game was the first night, Parkman actually changed out his own card—"YOU are an ALCOHOLIC" (the missing A)—for a more condemning one: "YOU are a HIT-AND-RUN KILLER", knowing both secrets applied to Lee.
 He later arranged for Lee to see that new card, leading her to believe that the game's purpose was to expose her for her role in Sheila's death.

 On the second night, Parkman murdered Greene, and framed Lee for the deed.
 Then, he spiked her bottle of bourbon with sleeping pills, and after she drank it, carried her body into the bathtub and slit her wrists, making it seem like a suicide.
 Lee's estate, worth $5 million, therefore went to Parkman, making him wealthy and free of a marriage that bored him.

 Dexter also attempted to kill Greene with the boat's propellers to prevent his secret from coming out.
 Parkman tries to kill Dexter, but is stopped by Christine, who had come up to the yacht for a sexual rendezvous and has heard their entire conversation.
 Dexter and Christine then blackmail Parkman: In exchange for keeping the secret that he killed Greene, Parkman must finance their next film with the money from Lee's estate.